Johari Window Model

 What Is the Johari Window?

-The Johari Window is a psychological model developed by Joseph Luft and Harrington Ingham in 1955 to improve self-awareness and interpersonal understanding.
-It helps individuals explore how they see themselves versus how others perceive them, making it a valuable tool in personal development, team building, and organizational growth.
+The Johari Window is a psychological model developed by Joseph Luft and Harrington Ingham in 1955 to improve self-awareness and understanding of how others perceive us.
+It divides personal awareness into four quadrants—Open, Blind Spot, Hidden, and Unknown—to help individuals explore themselves, enhance communication, and build stronger relationships.

 What Are the 4 Quadrants of Johari Window?

-The Johari Window model is divided into four distinct quadrants—Open, Blind Spot, Hidden, and Unknown—each representing different aspects of self-awareness and perception.
+The Johari Window model is divided into four distinct quadrants—Open, Blind Spot, Hidden, and Unknown—each representing different aspects of self-awareness and perception, and these become even easier to understand when viewed through simple Johari Window examples.

 Johari Window Quadrant 1 - Open Self